-A Game Of Gods: Infinities has the following tropes
+A Game Of Gods: Infinities contains examples of:

 - Chekhov's Gun: Duck Dodgers' trick of pulling off his beak and still talking with it is used to snap Fluttershy out of her Unstoppable Rage.